CrystalClearEngine/CrystalClear/README.md

 *Platform support*

 Currently *no* platforms are supported, since exporting has not been implemented yet.
-The editor is supported on windows, but nowhere else at the moment.
+The editor is supported on Windows, but nowhere else at the moment.
 This will likely change, especially as cross-platform options are explored.
 One likely direction for the engine is to use Mono, which will massively increase the platform support.

 # Try it out